darrinhenein/ama/readme.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means _anything_ - Personal questions.
-Money.
 Work.
 Life.
 Design.
 Code.
-Babies.
+Video Games and Game Development.
 Whatever.

-I am the Design Director for Mozilla Foundation.
-I design, write, speak, hire, nitpick, laugh and grumble.
+I am the Design Lead for Firefox Mobile at Mozilla.
+I design, write, [make video games](http://lastronautgame.com) and love to read.
+I'm also a father and husband.

-I'm [@cassiemc](http://twitter.com/cassiemc) on twitter, I blog at [cassiemcdaniel.com/blog](http://www.cassiemcdaniel.com/blog).
+I'm [@darrinhenein](http://twitter.com/darrinhenein) on twitter, I write at [darrinhenein.com](http://www.darrinhenein.com).

-I co-founded [Women&&Tech](http://womenandtech.com) and [Paris Lectures](http://www.parislectures.com) and have written a bunch of things including design articles for *A List Apart*, *Smashing Magazine*, *The Pastry Box*, *Offscreen* [and more](http://www.cassiemcdaniel.com).

 ### Links